Open-Telecoms-Data/open-fibre-data-standard/docs/support/index.md

 ## OFDS Community

-You can also contribute directly to public discussions about implementing the standard and give feedback on its development, via the [discussion tracker](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/discussions).
+You can contribute directly to public discussions about implementing the standard and give feedback on its development via the [discussion tracker](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/discussions).
 You can also [raise an issue](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/issues) to make a technical contribution.